techsayan01/custom-index-tracker/README.md

 ## Author

-Created by **[Your Name]** as part of a stock index tracking project.
+Created by **[Sayan Biswas]** as part of a stock index tracking project.
 Contributions and feedback are welcome!

 ---

-This README should serve as a comprehensive guide for your project, making it easy for others to understand, use, and extend.
-Let me know if you'd like to refine it further!